Digitalist-Open-Cloud/matomo-kubernetes/README.md

 * Mysql - Helm chart - https://github.com/bitnami/charts/tree/master/bitnami/mysql

-    A helm chart built by Bitname, we use this and not the official one since we can run the containers as non root.
+    A helm chart built by Bitnami, we use this and not the official one since we can run the containers as non root with this chart.

+## Create a new project

+To use the Matomo helm chart as a base in a new project you need to create your own helm chart that uses this as a dependency, lets go through the steps on how to do that.

+1. Create a new folder somewhere on your computer and create your helm chart there.

+    `helm create <PROJECTNAME>`

+2. You will now have a folder called <PROJECTNAME> there with this structure.

+    ```
+    ├── charts
+    ├── Chart.yaml
+    ├── templates
+    │   ├── deployment.yaml
+    │   ├── _helpers.tpl
+    │   ├── ingress.yaml
+    │   ├── NOTES.txt
+    │   └── service.yaml
+    └── values.yaml
+    ```

+3. Remove all files in the templates folder.

+4. Remove all contents in the `values.yaml` file and copy the content from `matomo/values.yaml` file in this repo to your file.

+5. Look through the settings and adjust accordingly to your needs.
+Namespace, hostnames and cronjobs should be the obvious ones.

+6. Copy both the `redis` folder and `mysql` folder from this repo to your folder.

+7. Now look below for deploy instructions.

 ## Deploy instructions

-See the `README_LOCAL.md` and `README_PROD.md` for instructions.
+See the `README_LOCAL.md` for local deploy or `README_PROD.md` for a production deploy instructions.

 ## Matomo - File structure (`matomo` directory)